Washed Ashore: The Hamilton Banker

 After the incident was determined to be an accident, the investigation was turned over to insurance officials and the cost was turned over to the insurance company and owners.

 On June 20, after divers had successfully plugged the hole in the hull, salvage crews began pumping water out of the vessel and raised the bow out of the water.
-After many hours of carefully maneuvering, the boat was refloated with the aid of water pumps and cranes.
-The ship was eventually towed to its current resting place in the community of Colliers.
+After many hours of carefully manoeuvring, the boat was refloated with the aid of water pumps and cranes.
+The ship was eventually towed to its new home in a small cove in the community of Colliers.